 Translate

-Climatic and Environmental Drivers of NDVI Dynamics in an Arid Region: Predictor Importance, Correlation, and Trend Analysis (1987–2022)
+Climatic and Environmental Drivers of NDVI Dynamics in an Arid Region: Predictor Importance, Partial Correlation, and Trend Analysis (1987–2022)

 (a)